Preterism: History

 At the time of the Counter-Reformation, the Jesuit Luis de Alcasar wrote a prominent preterist exposition of prophecy.
 Moses Stuart noted in 1845 that Alcasar's preterist interpretation advantaged the Roman Catholic Church during its arguments with Protestants, and Kenneth Newport in an eschatological commentary in 2000 described preterism as a Catholic defense against the Protestant historicist view which identified the Roman Catholic Church as a persecuting apostasy.

 Due to resistance from Protestant historicists, the preterist view was slow to gain acceptance outside the Roman Catholic Church.
 Among Protestants preterism was first accepted by Hugo Grotius (1583–1645), a Dutch Protestant eager to establish common ground between Protestants and the Roman Catholic Church.
-His first attempt to do this in his "Commentary on Certain Texts Which Deal with Antichrist" (1640) arguing that the texts relating to Antichrist had had their fulfillment in the 1st century AD.
+His first attempt to do this, in his "Commentary on Certain Texts Which Deal with Antichrist" (1640), argues that the texts relating to Antichrist had had their fulfillment in the 1st century AD.
 Protestants did not welcome these views but Grotius remained undeterred and in his next work, "Commentaries On The New Testament" (1641–1650), he expanded his preterist views to include the Olivet Discourse and the Book of Revelation.